sgys banner books

 “And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.
 6 For when we were yet without strength, in due time Christ died for the ungodly.
 7 For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.”
 Romans 5:6-8

-Instead of asking: “What’s in it for me?,” we should always ask: “What’s in it for Jesus and others?!”
+Instead of asking: “What’s in it for me,” we should always ask: “What’s in it for Jesus and others?”

 Contrary to what we have been led to believe, we get NO “points” from God for “going to church” or for having a good record of “church attendance.”
-If this is true – and it sure is – why are we wasting precious time doing things God never told us to do while we leaven the things He commanded us to do undone?
-How long shall we live outside of His will and yet still claim to be following Jesus – who gave all?
-(John 15:13) How long shall we allow the hirelings to exploit us with their weekly program that has never produced an ounce of discipleship in us?
+If this is true – and it sure is – why are we wasting precious time doing things God never told us to do while we leave the things He commanded us to do undone?
+How long shall we live outside of His will and yet still claim to be following Jesus – who gave all (John 15:13)?
+How long shall we allow the hirelings to exploit us with their weekly program that has never produced an ounce of discipleship in us?
 The divine command to “LOVE one another” appears 12 times in the New Testament.
 Do we truly LOVE our neighbor as ourselves?
 If so, then, like the earliest of Christ’s disciples, we do not consider that what we have in our possession is our own.
 Read, follow, and do Acts 2:44-45; 4:32-35.
 Why should I have two coats when my brother or sister has none? …… Selah!

 The ultimate expression of the Golden Rule was performed by the One who gave that Golden Rule.